Software-Defined Cloud: Enterprise Cloud-as-a-Service Evolved

 Software-Defined Cloud: Enterprise Cloud-as-a-Service 2.0

 With Software-Defined Cloud, we have expanded the journey to fully enable the configuration and deployment of applications from blueprints, with full governance and control, to multiple public and private clouds.
 Support for Kubernetes orchestration for Docker containers as well as bare-metal cloud for container further expands IT’s capabilities and options when creating applications.

 Additionally, the inclusion of HyperCloud Analytics greatly reduces the guesswork in terms of application placement.
 IT and MSPs no longer have to manually evaluate many, many cloud service offerings across several cloud providers and then make decisions based on month old data.
 HyperCloud Analytics leverages public cloud APIs to obtain a full catalog of cloud service offerings, which is updated constantly.
 IT and MSPs are now making workload-placement decisions based on the most up-to-date information.
 The user simply needs to input the compliance and performance requirements of the workload, and HyperCloud will provide several options with several different prices.
 The user can then decide which performance/compliance/price combination best meets their needs.
 For more information on the new features of HyperCloud, please see our “What’s new in HyperCloud” Overview.

 If this sounds interesting to you, and you want to try out HyperCloud, we have a Software-as-a-Service Offering.
-If you go to www.hypergrid.com and click on the “Free Trial” button on the upper right, you can see the HyperCloud Analytics engine in action across your public cloud workloads.
+If you go to www.hypergrid.com and click on the “Request a Demo” button on the upper right, you can see the HyperCloud Analytics engine in action across your public cloud workloads.
 Just input your public cloud credentials and you will get access to a light-weight version of HyperCloud Analytics which offers real value, including recommendations on how to optimize your public cloud usage and reduce your public cloud spend.